themartiancompany/dogeos/README.md

   https://github.com/themartiancompany) and it is part of the Human Instrumentality Project (HIP).

+### Build

+A DogeOS system is one whose base packages have been built from The Martian Company's recipes on the Ur.

+### License

 DogeOS core components are released as free software under the terms of the GNU Affero General Public License version 3.